mhousley/FlowFactor-Airflow-Demo/README.md

-# DevopsDays-Airflow-Workshop
+# Flow Factor Airflow Demo
-Guide for the Airflow Workshop given at SLC DevOps Days 2019.
+Guide for the Airflow Demo given in the data agility workshop at Flow Factor 2019.

 1. Open the [GCP console](https://console.cloud.google.com).
 Create an account if necessary.
 If this is your first time using GCP with this account, you should access to $300 of credit.
 Otherwise, the costs for working through these examples should be minimal.
 Just be sure to tear down all resources when you're done.